ok2ju/app-bootstrapper/README.md

 # app-bootstrapper

-**NOTE**: This is raw example and it mostly don't work.
-For now it's just PoC
+**NOTE**: This is raw example and it's mostly don't work.
+For now it's just a PoC

 ## Usage
 1. Create a new project;